-- 1. Express written appreciation to the organization/agency for making the mini-internship/practicum experience possible. - 2.
-Meet with the University Faculty Supervisor to schedule an oral presentation of your miniinternship/practicum experience.

-- 3. Complete the Internship Evaluation (Appendix H) and Site Supervisor Evaluation (Appendix I) and deliver them to the University Faculty Supervisor.
-Completing the evaluations will assist the student intern in reviewing the mini-internship/practicum experience, evaluating the most significant accomplishments and focusing on areas that need improvement or additional experience. - 4.
+- 1. Express written appreciation to the organization/agency for making the internship experience possible. - 2.
+Meet with the University Faculty Supervisor to schedule an oral presentation of your internship experience. - 3.
+Complete the Internship Evaluation (Appendix H) and Site Supervisor Evaluation (Appendix I) and deliver them to the University Faculty Supervisor.
+Completing the evaluations will assist the student intern in reviewing the internship experience, evaluating the most significant accomplishments and focusing on areas that need improvement or additional experience. - 4.
 Exit interview with the site supervisor. - 5.
 Complete and submit a portfolio (notebook/flash drive, google documents, etc.), with all assignments and collected materials to the University faculty supervisor as scheduled.